Joaquín Prat: Biography

 Joaquín Prat was born in Xàtiva on 27 April 1927.
 He earned a licentiate in Law, and before becoming famous, worked as an administrative officer.
 In 1959 he joined Radio Nacional de España.
 He went on to work on more than 20 radio programs.
 He appeared on Cadena SER until 1987, with iconic shows such as Mañanas de Radio Madrid, Ustedes son formidables, Radio Madrid madrugada, and Carrusel Deportivo.
 He was on Cadena COPE from 1987 to 1990 with Vivir es formidable and Tiempo de juego, and on Radio Nacional de España beginning in 1990 with Apúntate 5 and La peña.

 On television he made his debut with the popular game show Un millón para el mejor (1968), where he would remain for a year before being replaced by José Luis Pécker.
 That same year he began his professional pairing with Laurita Valenzuela on the musical show Galas del sábado (1968–1970), by Fernando García de la Vega, which achieved enormous popularity.
 He would also appear together with the actress and presenter on Canción 71, a similar program.

 From 1988 to 1993 he presented El precio justo (the Spanish edition of The Price Is Right), a game show on which he made famous the exclamation ¡A jugar!
 (Let's play!), accompanied by a distinctive arm movement.
+On 5 December 1992, he hosted the OTI Festival 1992 along Paloma San Basilio.